Skip to content

 CheckPass condition

-AccessOnly operators who need runtime logs can read them.
+AccessOnly operators who need runtime logs can read $AGH_HOME/logs/ and downloaded support bundles.

 Error reviewRecent error lines are reviewed during incident response and before upgrades.